LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 I'm tired of being alone,

-deprived from the wonders
+deprived from the loving

-my babe ripped off.
+my babe ripped me off from.

 &nbsp;